zowe/docs-site/docs/user-guide/zowe-ha-overview.md

-# Configuring High Availability (HA)
+# Configuring high availability (optional)

 Zowe has a high availability feature built-in.
 This doc guides you through the configuration steps to enable this feature.
+Note that configuring high availability is optional.

 :::info**Required role:** system programmer
 :::